abhijithpramod25/to-do-list/README.md

-To-Do List Application
+Advanced To-Do List Application
-A simple and intuitive to-do list application with a modern user interface, built with a Flask backend and a vanilla JavaScript frontend.
+This is a full-stack to-do list application built with a Python (Flask) backend and a vanilla JavaScript frontend.
+It has evolved from a simple task manager into a feature-rich, multi-user platform with a clean, modern interface.

+The application allows users to register, log in, and manage their own private set of tasks, complete with due dates, priorities, and nested subtasks.

-Features
+✨ Features
-Add Tasks: Quickly add new tasks to your to-do list.

-Delete Tasks: Remove tasks that are no longer needed.

-Dynamic UI: The user interface is dynamically updated without page reloads.

-Date and Time: Displays the current date and time.

-RESTful API: A simple and effective RESTful API for managing tasks.

-Technologies Used
+User Authentication: Secure user registration and login system.
+Each user's data is kept private.

+Task Management: Create, complete, and delete tasks.

+Subtasks: Break down complex tasks into smaller, manageable subtasks.

+Due Dates & Times: Assign a specific due date and time to any task.
+Overdue tasks are highlighted.

+Task Priorities: Organize tasks with High, Medium, or Low priority levels, each with a distinct color code.

+Light/Dark Theme: A theme switcher to toggle between light and dark modes, with the user's preference saved locally.

+Responsive UI: A clean user interface that works on different screen sizes.

+Animations: Smooth animations for adding and removing tasks, making the UI feel more dynamic.

+🛠️ Tech Stack
+Backend:

+Python 3

+Flask: A lightweight web framework for the API.

+Flask-Login: Manages user sessions and authentication.

+Flask-Bcrypt: For securely hashing user passwords.

 Frontend:

 HTML5

-CSS3

-JavaScript (ES6)

-Backend:

-Python

-Flask
+CSS3 (with CSS Variables for theming)

+Vanilla JavaScript (ES6+): For all client-side logic and API communication.

 Database:

-JSON file (for simplicity)
-"# to-do-list"
+Simple JSON files (users.json, tasks.json) for straightforward data storage.